elisapolystar/zeebe-test-bench/README.md

 This repository provides a test bench for building a monitoring workflow application.
 It includes:
 - A development environment deployed to Docker with different services (Zeebe, Kafka, Postgres...)
 - Process files (in `.bpmn` format, located under `./zeebe-workflow-manager/src/main/resources/bpmn`) to be deployed to Zeebe.
-- Scripts to deploy these processes to Zeebe using `zbctl`.
-- Job workers that can be called from the BPMN files.
+- Deploying processes and running job workers within a single command.
-- Predefined instances to be created.
+- Predefined instances to be created using `zbctl`.

 ## Installation
 The following application should be installed: